 The Beast of Beauty

-I started to write a comment to Shub’s query which turned out too long, so here it is as a post instead!
-In my opinion traditional ideas of beauty all have their roots in reinforcing the social roles.
+I started to write a comment to Shub’s query.
+It turned out too long, so here it is as a post instead!
+In my opinion, traditional ideas of beauty all have their roots in reinforcing social roles.
 For example:

-Flash back to some decades ago when the phrase ‘hair-sculpting’ was unheard of.
+Flashback to some decades ago when the phrase ‘hair-sculpting’ was unheard of.
 Remember long hours spent in washing that headful, treating it with home remedies to ensure lustre and body, drying it, copiously untangling it, keeping it free of lice etc?
-What better way to keep the woman occupied by giving her a workload to care for a pile of…dead cells?????!!!!
+What better way to keep the woman occupied than by giving her a workload to care for a pile of…dead cells?????!!!!

 2. Long, flowing garments: The woman, the homemaker.
-The woman, the mother.
-The woman, the hostess.
-The woman, the cook.
-The woman, the cleaner, washer, sweeper, duster etc. And all of these, in sarees or lehengas or some version of long, trailing garments.
-So dress her in impractical garments, put her in the midst of hot, dusty conditions and fire hazards and potential ‘honour-threatening’ situations (what a hullaballo if the dupatta or palluv should slip!) to wear her down.
-Obviously the same holds true for skirts, tight dresses and gowns.
+Mother.
+Hostess.
+Cook.
+Cleaner.
+Washer.
+Sweeper.
+Duster.
+And all of these, in sarees or lehengas or some version of long, trailing garments.
+So dress her in impractical garments, put her amid hot, dusty conditions and fire hazards and potential ‘honour-threatening’ situations (what a hullaballoo if the dupatta or pallu should slip!) to wear her down.
+The same holds for skirts, tight dresses and gowns.
 Reminds me of the times prisoners were put in chains attached to chunks of metal to slow them down.

-A guy once had the audacity to tell me, “What’s the big fuss?
+A guy once dared to tell me, “What’s the big fuss?
 You should wear sarees more often.”
 I challenged him to spend 6 hours (inside his own house to preserve his delicate male ego) wearing a saree and to talk to me after that.
 I’m still waiting to hear of his experience.

-4. Jewellery: One very wise man (yes they exist…and are in the danger of being extinct!) told me that making a hole in the lobe of the ear is believed to suppress aggressive tendencies.
-This could be a myth of course, considering Indian women have had their ears pierced since time immemorial and it hasn’t succeeded in entirely wiping out aggression from them.
-Its worth thinking about though.
+4. Jewellery: One very wise man (yes they exist…and are in danger of being extinct!) told me that making a hole in the lobe of the ear is believed to suppress aggressive tendencies.
+This could be a myth, of course, considering Indian women have had their ears pierced since time immemorial and it hasn’t succeeded in entirely wiping out aggression from them.
+It’s worth thinking about though.

-I personally hate gold jewellery.
-Apart from the fact that I think yellow is a perfectly horrible colour, I also feel like those jewellery holders you see in advertisements and shop-windows (yeah the black, bald ones with sharp features and no eyes).
-Of course I suppose its a real boost to the male ego to have to ‘protect the fine lady’.
+I hate gold jewellery.
+Apart from the fact that I think yellow is a perfectly horrible colour, I also feel like those jewellery holders you see in advertisements and shop windows (yeah the black, bald ones with sharp features and no eyes).
+Of course, I suppose it’s a real boost to the male ego to have to ‘protect the fine lady’.

 I think the best jewellery I ever wore was a bicycle chain around my neck….it had its uses 😉